frangucc/thenodechronbook/chapter_1.md

 > This is not meant to be read.
 Skip to the first chapter ([Stealth Mode](https://frangucc.gitbooks.io/gamifyed/content/stealth_mode.html)) if you would like to read this book as if you were ready to begin.

+This is an overview of the first volume, meant for contributors.
+This is an overview of the first volume (the first printed book) and it's contents.

-> The Hacker Way is actually the  volume.
-Biomechanics, biosensing, robotics and Big Data can possibly become the future volumes...
+> The Hacker Way is the  volume.
+Biomechanics, biosensing, robotics and Big Data are the future volumes...
+All 5 volumes represent the anatomy of a complete AI system.
+All 5 volumes will be complete sometime in 2018.
+The first volume teaches you the foundation, gives you the tools to dig deeper, introduces you to circuitry and programming.
+With it, anything is possible.

 Volume 1, the first book, entited "THE HACKER WAY" has 4 parts.